simonverret/simonverret.github.io/_posts/2018-11-15-visual-greens-functions.markdown

 Last May, I was invited to give the first talk of CIFAR's quantum materials summer school with an introduction to Green's function.
 My slides were really appreciated, so I made a post out of them.
 Sharing this post is one of the main reasons I put this website together, so don't hesitate to post your questions in the comments section at the end.

 Disclaimer: this intro is very different from the "standard" presentation of Green's functions.
-It was intended to help those who prefer plots to equations, like me.
-I refer two books at the end for more conventional approaches.
+In particular, it does require to know second quatization, and for this reasons cannot be extended to interacting systems, which is the usual reason to work with Green's function.
+I refer two books at the end for standard, more complete approaches.

 <br>